Cooking healthy meals is a lost art.

 Now, you already know that higher smoking points mean higher cooking temperatures so coconut oil works great.

-Browning is a cooking method that uses a high temperature to make meat become brown quickly.
-A high smoking point is required, so use ghee instead of butter.
+Browning is a cooking method that uses high temperatures to make the meat become brown quickly.
 Browning is also the first step of pan-searing, with the second being cooking the meat in a pan within a pre-heated oven for a short amount of time.

 And what about food that contains fat?